fenago/software-dev-ecosystem/md/lab5_git.md

 - Basic understanding of Git commands.
 - A text editor like `nano`, `vim`, or `code` (VS Code) for editing files.
 - VS Code installed.
-- Install the GitLens extension in VS Code for better Git visualization.

 ---